naev/naev/docs/manual/sec/misn.md

 In particular, they use version 5.1 of the Lua programming language.
 While both missions and events share most of the same API, they differ in the following ways:

-* **Missions:** only a fixed number can be active at a time and they are visible to the player.
+* **Missions:** Always visible to the player in the info window.
 The player can also abort them at any time.
 Missions are saved by default.
 Have exclusive access to the `misn` library and are found in `dat/missions/`.
-* **Events:** an infinite amount can be active at a time.
-They are not visible or shown to the player in any way, however, their consequences can be seen by the player.
+* **Events:** Not visible or shown to the player in any way, however, their consequences can be seen by the player.
 By default, they are *not saved to the player savefile*.
 If you want the event to be saved you have to explicitly do it with `evt.save()`.
 Have exclusive access to the `evt` library and are found in `dat/events/`.

 The general rule of thumb when choosing which to make is that if you want the player to have control, use a mission, otherwise use an event.
 Example missions include cargo deliveries, system patrols, etc.